fabric8-analytics/fabric8-analytics-graph-visualizer/README.md

 4. Run `npm start`
 5. Application can be accessed at http://localhost:3000

+## Steps to build and deploy
+1. Run `npm install`
+2. Run `npm run build`
+3. Run `docker build --rm -t <username>/<name> .`
+4. Run `docker push <username>/<name>`

+Use above docker image to create a project in Openshift.

 ## Scenarios

 ### Gremlin

-- Use this url as the host name `http://gremlin-http-thread-pool.dev.rdu2c.fabric8.io`
+- Use this url as the host name `http://bayesian-gremlin-http-preview-b6ff-bayesian-preview.b6ff.rh-idev.openshiftapps.com/`
 - Select `Gremlin` from the dropdown.
 - Click button `Proceed`
 - Click `Visualize`